Konamiman/Nestor80/docs/LanguageReference.md

 --------------|-------
 External symbol reference | 0x80
 Numeric constant or absolute symbol | 0x20
-Symbol defined in the code segment | 0x21
-Symbol defined in the data segment | 0x22
-Symbol defined in a COMMON block | 0x23
+Symbol defined in the code segment (MACRO-80 format)<br/>or in a relocatable area (SDCC format) | 0x21 Symbol defined in the data segment (MACRO-80 format only) | 0x22 Symbol defined in a COMMON block (MACRO-80 format only) | 0x23

 For example `TYPE FOO##` evaluates to 0x80, and `TYPE FOO` evaluates to 0x21 if `FOO` is a label defined in the code segment.
 Of course, when assembling absolute code `TYPE` will evaluate everything to 0x20.